 The IIC’s annual Communications Policy and Regulation Week comprises our flagship events:

-The IIC’s 51st Annual Conference follows the International Regulators Forum online on 6-7 October
+The IIC’s 51st Annual Conference, sponsored by Frontier Economics, followed the International Regulators Forum online on 6-7 October

 – how are cooperative and collaborative regulatory approaches advancing across, and beyond, the telco, media and tech sectors?